Murder in West Virginia law

-For the felony murder rule in all U.S. jurisdictions, see felony murder rule.
+Murder in West Virginia law constitutes the intentional killing, under circumstances defined by law, of people within or under the jurisdiction of the U.S. state of West Virginia.

+The United States Centers for Disease Control and Prevention reported that in the year 2020, the state had a murder rate near the median for the entire country.

+Felony murder rule

 In the state of West Virginia the common law felony murder rule is codified at W. Va.
 Code § 61-2-1 (1991).
 This statute provides that someone kills another during the commission of, or attempt to commit arson, kidnapping, sexual assault, robbery, burglary, breaking and entering, escape from lawful custody, or a felony offense of manufacturing or delivering a controlled substance shall be guilty of first degree murder.